 In the College of Education at Seattle University, my students are pre-service and in-service k-12 teachers.
-I am moved and impressed each year by their dedication to serving young people.
+I’m moved and impressed each year by their dedication to serving young people.

 My writing seminar focuses on how to teach writing in k-12 classrooms.
 At the core of this class is the belief that the best teachers of writing are writers themselves.

-My current research is focused on using street literature to build literacy with at-risk and incarcerated young adults.
-My next scheduled session on this topic is at the 58th Annual International Reading Association Convention in 2013.
+My current research explores using picture books and the visual arts to build literacy with at-risk and incarcerated young adults.
 If you would like me to present at a conference or school, please feel free to contact me.
-I love speaking to learners of all ages.
+I love working with learners of all ages.

 Guerra, S. (2012).
 Using Urban Fiction to Engage At-Risk and Incarcerated Youth in Literacy Instruction, Journal of Adolescent and Adult Literacy (55)5, p 385-394.

 Guerra, S. (2010).
 Reaching Out to At-Risk Teens: Building Literacy with Incarcerated Youth, PNLA Quarterly, 74:5.

 Guerra, S. (2010).
 Teaching with Urban Fiction.
 Paper presented at the annual meeting of WORD, Redmond, WA.